Sep7em/ONE-Eternal-Patch/README.md

 The patch fixes a few minor glitches present in the gallery:<br/>
 - Mio had a headpat CG that you weren't able to see because the developers forgot a few lines of code<br/>
 - Nanase had some CG miniatures that had a 1 pixel white line because of the way they were disposed in the assets<br/>
-- In the Spanish translation, Mayu's name was written in Japanese because the devs didn't name one of the files correctly<br/>
+- In the Spanish translation, Mayu's name was written in Japanese because the devs didn't name one of the files correctly

 Note that these glitches are only fixed if you apply at least one of the changes brought by the Eternal Patch.<br/>

 FAQ